 - Adenocarcinoma, a rare form, starts in the cells constituting the mucus-secreting glands in the bladder

-What are the known risk factors for developing bladder cancer?
+What are the known risk factors?

 - Male gender: Men are way more at risk than women to develop bladder cancer

 - Harmful chemicals: Exposure to certain chemicals like arsenic and those used to make rubber, dyes, leather and textiles could also increase the risk

 - Prior cancer treatment: Those who have received radiation treatment in the pelvic region or have been treated for cancer by a drug called cyclophosphamide, are at a heightened risk for this type of cancer.